 Dissertator (or "ABD" status) is achieved when a student meets all the requirements on the PhD checklist and has passed the Prelim A exam.
-Dissertator status comes with a raise in pay for those students who have an assistantship, or a lower dissertation tuition rate.
-These benefits take effect in the semester immediately following the fulfillment of all requirements.
-If the exam is taken during Welcome Week of the fall or spring semester and a student is granted dissertator status, the benefits take effect immediately.
 Dissertators register for a maximum of three credits each semester, usually for 990: Thesis/Dissertation Research.
 A dissertator registered for three credits of graduate- level coursework is considered a full-time student, although in some departments a student must take 6 credits to hold a TA appointment.